Manager of Grants and Public Relations

 To learn more about Project Access’ programs and partnerships, visit www.project-access.org.

 About Project Access

 Project Access is a 501(c)(3) nonprofit organization with headquarters in Orange, California and Oakland, California.
 The mission of Project Access is to be the leading provider of vital on-site health, education, and employment services to low-income families, children, and seniors.
 Founded in 1999, Project Access is committed to giving low-income families the tools they need to break the cycle of poverty by becoming healthier, further educated, and financially stable.
-Project Access currently operates 61 Family and Senior Resource Centers throughout California, Colorado, Georgia, Texas, and Arizona.
+Project Access currently operates 61 Family and Senior Resource Centers throughout California, Arizona, Colorado, Georgia, Texas, Maryland, and North Carolina.
 Our resource centers serve as “one-stop-shop” community hubs that provide low-income families with the resources needed to achieve financial self-sufficiency.
-This unique model of service delivery allows Project Access to directly impact the lives of hard to reach pockets of underserved, impoverished families within in their own backyards.
+This unique model of service delivery allows Project Access to directly impact the lives of hard to reach pockets of underserved, impoverished families in their own backyards.
 In 2016, Project Access’ programs served 14,000 people.

 About the Orange County Fair

 The 2017 OC Fair is July 14 through Aug.
 13 and will offer 23 days and nights of entertainment, food, rides, shopping, exhibits and more.
 The Fair is open Wednesdays through Fridays from noon to midnight, and Saturdays and Sundays from 11 a.m. to midnight.